 that the content and capability of IALA-NET is envisaged to expand from the present AIS data up to and including e-Navigation data.
 It is the intent that IALA-NET facilitate the growth of value added services, such as global vessel tracking, risk analysis, marine incident analysis and near miss analysis, based upon the data it exchanges,

-the content and capability of IALA-NET is envisaged to expand from the present AIS data up to and including e-Navigation data.
+the content and capability of IALA-NET is envisaged to expand from the present AIS data up to and including e-navigation data.
 It is the intent that IALA-NET facilitate the growth of value added services, such as global vessel tracking, risk analysis, marine incident analysis and near miss analysis, based upon the data it exchanges.

 the proposals of the IALA-NET Steering Committee,

-ADOPTS the IALA-NET Guiding Principles set out in the Annex to this Recommendation,
+ADOPTS the IALA-NET Guiding Principles set out in this Recommendation,

-INVITES Members and marine aids to navigation Authorities worldwide share their maritime data by participating in IALA-NET, as described in the Annex to this Recommendation,
+INVITES Members and marine aids to navigation Authorities worldwide share their maritime data by participating in IALA-NET, as described in this Recommendation,

 RECOMMENDS that National Members and other appropriate Authorities share their maritime data by participating in IALA-NET and that:

-Each participant will contribute data in order to receive data.
+Each participant will contribute data in order to be able to receive data.

 IALA-NET will exchange data in its unaltered original form as provided by the source.